In Midtown and Uptown, eat/drink/shop gathering places thrive where strip malls once stood.

 The trio then set their sights on a two-acre citrus nursery at 12th Street and Glendale Avenue, which opened in mid-2016 as The Orchard.
 “Howard Wasser started this in 1923 as a huge citrus orchard,” says Kitchell.
 “He lived onsite in a brick house he built in the 1930s, and in the 1950s, in a ranch-style house.
 Wasser sold off most of the land to home developers and sold the last piece of the orchard to one of his employees.
 Most people probably remember this as Ralph’s Citrus Nursery.”

 Before Kitchell, Perez and Douglas (all Phoenix-area natives, by the way) acquired the property, there were plans to build a high-density condominium complex on the site.
-Douglas, Perez and Kitchell master planned the site, preserving the 1930s home, which now houses Pomelo restaurant, while the old ranch house has become Luci’s at The Orchard, a marketplace and cafe, as well as Splurge, an ice cream and candy shop.
+Douglas, Perez and Kitchell master planned the site, preserving the 1930s home, while the old ranch house has become Luci’s at The Orchard, a marketplace and cafe, as well as Splurge, an ice cream and candy shop.
 Lush landscaping, including citrus trees, shades the buildings.
 There’s also an event shed, a lawn and a splash pad.

 The Orchard is already a go-to spot for weddings, anniversaries and kids’ birthday parties—yep, it’s become a microhood.